suraj-0401/AcmeCrop/README.md

 # Fusion Starter

-A production-ready full-stack React application template with integrated Express server, featuring React Router 6 SPA mode, TypeScript, Vitest, Zod and modern tooling.
+A production-ready full-stack React application template with an integrated Express server, featuring React Router 6 SPA mode, TypeScript, Vitest, Zod, and modern tooling.

-While the starter comes with a express server, only create endpoint when strictly neccesary, for example to encapsulate logic that must leave in the server, such as private keys handling, or certain DB operations, db...
+While the starter comes with an Express server, only create endpoints when strictly necessary—for example, to encapsulate logic that must reside on the server, such as private key handling or certain database operations.

 ## Tech Stack

-- **Frontend**: React 18 + React Router 6 (spa) + TypeScript + Vite + TailwindCSS 3
+- **Frontend**: React 18 + React Router 6 (SPA) + TypeScript + Vite + TailwindCSS 3
 - **Backend**: Express server integrated with Vite dev server
 - **Testing**: Vitest
 - **UI**: Radix UI + TailwindCSS 3 + Lucide React icons